sdziallas/comp55/docs/labs/67-Sequence.md

 In addition to actors,
 we'll also need to lay out the classes that will be interacting with each other based on what the actor is doing.
-Each one of these classes will be labelled with the keyword ```Participant``` instead of ```Actor```.
+Each one of these classes will be labeled with the keyword ```Participant``` instead of ```Actor```.
 **Create three classes (Ahem Participants) called ```GraphicsProgram```,
 ```Level``` and ```Board```.**